panzhous/panzhous.github.io/_pages/recruitment.md

   * You must get the approval of your superviors.
   * The internship duration should be at least six months.
 Longer internship duration is a plus.
   * You should pass the interview of the company.  --> **Application**.
 For applicants, please send your English/Chinese resume with your interested research topic inside to my email.
+The email title should be: [Target Position (Research Fellow or PhD or Visiting Student/Scholar or Remote Intern/Scholar or RA) Application] + Your Name + Institution Name + Qualification (Bachelor/Master/Ph.D.).

+#####  **3) Research Fellow (Postdoctoral Fellow)**
+To apply for research fellow (postdoctoral fellow) postion, please check the following general requirements:

+  * You should have a Ph.D. degree in computer science or mathematics or a related field.
+  * You should have top tier research papers in <u>AIGC fields like image/3D/video generation, or multimodal learning, or LLM, or optimization.</u>
+  * You should have strong programming skills, and are familiar with deep learning frameworks like PyTorch.
+Strong coding / mathematical skills is a plus, e.g., winners of ACM/ICPC or NOI/IOI.
+  * You should be self-motivated and passionate about research, and have positive and optimistic mindset, a continuous learning attitude, and honesty.
+  * You should have good English reading and writing skills, but are not required to have IELTS (TOEFL) and GRE (GMAT) test score.
+  * The  duration should be at least 1 year in general, and can be six months for excellent applicants.

+**Application**.
+For applicants, please send your English/Chinese resume with your interested research topic inside to my email.
+The email title should be: [Target Position (Research Fellow or PhD or Visiting Student/Scholar or Remote Intern/Scholar or RA) Application] + Your Name + Institution Name + Qualification (Bachelor/Master/Ph.D.).

+#####  **4) Research Assistant**
+To apply for research asssitant postion, please check the following general requirements:

+  * You should be a master or graduate in computer science or mathematics or a related field.
+  * You should have top tier research papers in <u>AIGC fields like image/3D/video generation, or multimodal learning, or LLM, or optimization.</u>
+  * You should have strong programming skills, and are familiar with deep learning frameworks like PyTorch.
+Strong coding / mathematical skills is a plus, e.g., winners of ACM/ICPC or NOI/IOI.
+  * You should be self-motivated and passionate about research, and have positive and optimistic mindset, a continuous learning attitude, and honesty.
+  * You should have good English reading and writing skills, but are not required to have IELTS (TOEFL) and GRE (GMAT) test score.
+  * The  duration should be at least 1 year in general, and can be six months for excellent applicants.

-The email title should be: [Target Position (Visiting Student/Scholar or Remote Intern/Scholar) Application] + Your Name + Institution Name + Qualification (Bachelor/Master/Ph.D.).
+**Application**.
+For applicants, please send your English/Chinese resume with your interested research topic inside to my email.
+The email title should be: [Target Position (Research Fellow or PhD or Visiting Student/Scholar or Remote Intern/Scholar or RA) Application] + Your Name + Institution Name + Qualification (Bachelor/Master/Ph.D.).